tol-is/tailwind-compositor/plugin/readme.md

 Options properties, are used to enable/disable individual compositor utilities.

-If useRem is set to true, compositor will use the root unit value, to transform all spacing and font-size utilities, to relative units.
+If `useRem` is set to true, compositor will use the root unit value, to transform all spacing and font-size utilities, to relative units.
 Line-height will be transformed to unitless ratios.

+If `snap` is true, compositor will align each line text to the nearest baseline grid row, otherwise will trim the line-height above the capHeight and below the baseline, and apply a constant lineGap between lines of text.

 -   `root: integer` The root font size `1rem` in `px` units
 -   `useRem: boolean` transform to relative units
--   `xray: boolean` Enable debug utilities
--   `baseline: boolean` Enable baseline typographic utilities
--   `capheight: boolean` Enable capheight typographic utilities
+-   `snap: boolean` Align text styles to a baseline grid `type: boolean` Enable typographic utilities
 -   `rhythm: boolean` Enable rhythm utilities
 -   `measure: boolean` Enable measure utilities
+-   `xray: boolean` Enable debug utilities

 ```
 options: {
   root: 16,
   useRem: true,
-  xray: true,
-  baseline: true,
+  snap: true,
-  capheight: true,
+  type: true,
   rhythm: true,
   measure: true,
+  xray: true,
 }
 ```